Home » Church Workers » Wellness Officer

 A Passion for Holistic Wellness

-As Wellness Officer, Brandy is responsible for development and implementation initiatives that support physical, emotional, financial, and spiritual health while fostering a culture of care throughout the District.
+As Wellness Officer, Brandy is responsible for development and implementation of initiatives that support physical, emotional, financial, and spiritual health while fostering a culture of care throughout the District.
 Her work will include wellness workshops, retreats, and coaching opportunities for church workers, as well as collaboration with the NID Wellness Committee and the Church Worker Care Team.

 Brandy brings both theological depth and practical experience to this new position.
 She holds a Bachelor of Arts in Secondary Education and English from Concordia University Ann Arbor and a Master of Arts in Systematic Theology from Concordia Seminary in St. Louis.
 She is also an ACE-certified personal trainer and health coach, with certifications in CPR/AED First Aid and Mental Health First Aid.